-- 137.3. copy any intangible material on a computer system or other data storage device, including by means of previewing, cloning, or other forensic methods either before or after removal for examination.67 - 138.
-Section 123 of the SSA also provides for the seizure of items found in carrying out the search or as a result of observations at the place or in or on the vehicle; see paragraph 60 above. - 139.
-These sections in the TAA and the SSA provide the Commissioner with an alternative to copying on-site where it is not possible or practicable to do so. - 140.
-Under the TAA a document may be removed from a place and retained for a full and complete inspection for as long as necessary if the Commissioner has: - 140.1. the consent of an occupier: - 140.2. a warrant issued under s 17D.68 - 141.
+- copy any document, or part of any document, that may be lawfully seized:74 - copy any intangible material on a computer system or other data storage device, including by means of previewing, cloning, or other forensic methods either before or after removal for examination.75 - 142.
+Section 123 of the SSA also provides for the seizure of items found in carrying out the search or as a result of observations at the place or in or on the vehicle; see [62] above. - 143.
+These sections in the TAA and the SSA provide the Commissioner with an alternative to copying on-site where it is not possible or practicable to do so. - 144.
+Under the TAA a document may be removed from a place and retained for a full and complete inspection for as long as necessary if the Commissioner has: - the consent of an occupier: - a warrant issued under s 17D.76 - 145.
 The consent of an occupier or a warrant is not required to remove a document from a place to make a copy.